GMartin-Data/jm_project/README.md

 # **Install**
 You can opt for a use of basic tools to manage the project (i.e. `venv` and `pip`.)
 ## **Virtual Environment**
 It's of course best practise to create a virtual environment.

+### Venv
 This can be performed, inside a folder dedicated to the project, with the following command:

 `python -m venv .venv` (on some Linux distributions, it's possible you'll have to switch `python` to `python3`)

 Then, your virtual environment will be called `.venv`, and will be a hidden folder.
 As you obviously don't have to commit it, it's added in `.gitignore`.

+### Docker
+An alternative is to run it in a docker container.
+For this project, you may use the following image from dockerhub: `davidros/jm_project`.
+The image is a jupyter notebook environment for data science in which additional python packages were installed from the `requirements.txt`file.
+The image was built using the `Dockerfile` contained in this repository.

+To use the image in the terminal, go to current folder and run:

+`docker run --rm -p 8888:8888 -v ${PWD}:/home/jovyan davidros/jm_project`

 ## **Packages Installing**
 All needed packages are listed in `requirements.txt`.
 Therefore, all can be installed via: